zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 ### **Database Fleet Maintenance**

-Enterprise Manager Database Fleet Maintenance is a Gold Image Target subscription based out of place patching solution.
-Gold Image(s) are software library entities storing archive of a patched software home.
+Enterprise Manager Database Fleet Maintenance is a Gold Image Target subscription-based out-of-place patching solution.
+Out-of-place patching is a method where patching is performed by creating a copy of the Oracle home, applying patches to the copied home, and then switching services to the copied home.

+A gold image is the end of state software definition that contains information about the base software version plus the additional patches.
 Targets, to be patched, subscribe to a relevant Gold Image.
 Target subscription persists through the lifecycle of the Target or Gold Image unless modified by an administrator.

   ![](images/DB_Fleet_Patching.png " ")